portobanco51/portobanco51/README.md

 <div align="left" width="200px" >

 <p align="left" >Hi there!
-I've been working as a Software Engineer for over 4 years 👨🏽‍💻 creating and optimizing web and software experiences along the way.<br> I am proficient in using React and JavaScript to build stunning and interactive software that engages and satisfies the end-users, also, well versed in Python and SQL for scalable efficiency and performance.<br><br>Meanwhile, team collaborating across Agile/Scrum Methodologies has allowed me to dive deep into data structures to understand how to efficiently manage and organize large data sets for great project scalability (🚂,⛵) => (🚄,🚢)</p>
+I've been working as a Software Engineer for over 4 years 👨🏽‍💻 creating and optimizing web and software experiences along the way.<br><br>Proficient engineer implementing React and JavaScript features to build stunning and interactive software that engages and satisfies the end-users, also, well versed in Python and SQL for scalable efficiency and performance.<br>Moreover, scripting experience using Bash, Python and Shell for automated software testing and deployment phases.<br><br>Meanwhile, team collaborating across Agile/Scrum Methodologies has allowed me to dive deep into data structures to understand how to efficiently manage and organize large data sets for great project scalability (🚂,⛵) => (🚄,🚢)</p>
 </div>

 ###